Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Accommodation: Stay in budget guesthouses (pousadas) or affordable hotels.
 Consider hostels in Rio for day trips.
 Transportation: Rely heavily on the SuperVia train and inter-municipal buses.
 These are the most affordable options.

-For a luxury experience, you would mainly base yourself in central Rio de Janeiro.
+For a luxury experience, you might mainly base yourself in central Rio de Janeiro.
 Take private transfers for any specific engagements or visits to Nova Iguaçu.
 Nova Iguaçu does not offer dedicated luxury hotels or services.

 Travel during the low or shoulder season for better rates on flights and accommodation.
 Book accommodation and purchasing flights in advance for the best prices.